Marking policy checklist

 Reps should always seek to work collaboratively with other unions.

 If a policy is unacceptable, members should consider a collective response that may include taking industrial action.
-For further advice contact your NEU branch.
+For further advice contact your district or branch

 Marking policy checklist

-• Does your school’s marking-related policies confirm that the sole purpose of marking, and feedback is to advance pupil progress and outcomes?
+• Marking policy confirms that the sole purpose of marking and feedback is to advance pupil progress and outcomes.

-• Is it clear in your school’s policy that teachers should not be required to engage in detailed marking (e.g. ‘dialogic, ‘deep’, ‘triple’, or ‘quality’ marking) if this is unnecessary in their professional judgement?
+• There is no requirement to engage in detailed marking (e.g. ‘dialogic, ‘deep’, or ‘triple’ marking) if this is unnecessary in a teacher’s professional judgement.

-• Principles of effective marking: do you have a shared agreement about what ‘manageable, meaningful and motivating’ marking looks like in your school?
+• Shared agreement about what ‘manageable, meaningful and motivating’ marking looks like in your school.

-• Are you satisfied that teacher are NOT required to use different coloured pens to distinguish marking for different purposes?
+• No requirement to use different coloured pens to distinguish marking for different purposes.

-• Does marking and feedback-related policies and practices reflect an accurate understanding of Ofsted’s expectations?
+• Marking policies and practices reflect an accurate understanding of Ofsted’s expectations.

-• Are feedback practices at the school having a positive effect on pupil progress?
+• Feedback practices at the school are having a positive effect on pupil progress.

-• Does your school’s marking related expectations take in to account the specific requirements of different subjects and age groups?
+• Marking related expectations consider the specific requirements of different subjects and age groups.

-• Is it clear in your policy that teachers are NOT required to evidence in writing when verbal feedback has been given to pupils?
+• Teachers are not required to evidence in writing when verbal feedback has been given to pupils.

-• Is it clear that teachers can use their professional judgment to decide what pieces of work need to be marked/assessed/fed back on and in what way?
+• Teachers can use their professional judgment to decide what pieces of work need to be marked/assessed and in what way.

-• Is it clear in the policy that outcomes of any scrutiny of teachers’ marking will not be used to make judgements about their performance or their capability?
+• Outcomes of any scrutiny of teachers’ marking will not be used to make judgements about their performance or their capability.

-• Are teachers able to use their professional judgement and discretion to determine appropriate approaches to the use of marking?
+• Teachers can use their professional judgement and discretion to determine appropriate approaches to the use of marking.

 Back to top